zkLinkProtocol/zklink-contracts/docs/ZkLink contract architecture.md

 | **ZkSync**            | Create pair                      | governor             |
 |                       | Block commit, verify and execute | validator            |

-governorwill be a multiowner wallet or a timelock executor controlled by dao.
+governor will be a multiowner wallet or a timelock executor controlled by dao.